rocketbot-cl/AdvancedXLSX/README.md

 1. Open xls
 Open a xls file to work with native command

+2. Open xlsx
+Open a xlsx file to work with native command

-2. Convert xls to xlsx
+3. Convert xls to xlsx
 Convert an xls format file to xlsx format

-3. Convert sheet to csv
+4. Convert sheet to csv
 Convert a sheet of the opened xlsx file to csv

-4. Read range
+5. Read range
 Returns the value of the given range.
 One value if the range is a cell or a list if the range has multiple cells.

-5. Rename sheet
+6. Rename sheet
 Rename a sheet

-6. Format cells
+7. Format cells
 Give format to cells

-7. Create sheet
+8. Create sheet
 Create a new sheet

-8. Remove sheet
+9. Remove sheet
 Remove a sheet from workbook

-9. Count in range
+10. Count in range
 Returns the maximum number of rows and columns from a cell

-10. Column filter
+11. Column filter
 Filter by column

-11. Delete Row/Column
+12. Delete Row/Column
 Command to delete rows or columns

-12. Insert Row/Column
+13. Insert Row/Column
 Command to insert rows or columns

-13. Insert image
+14. Insert image
 Insert an image into a document